Exploding lava bomb burns Houston woman on Hawaiian tour

-A Houston woman is finally back in Texas after an unforgettable ordeal in Hawaii when a lava bomb punctured the roof of her tour boat.

-Lindsay Rostron shares her story this evening in an Eyewitness News exclusive.
+Lindsay Rostron shared her story in an Eyewitness News exclusive with Steve Campion.
 Rostron recalled the moment lava started raining down on the boat.

+"It was awesome until it wasn't and then I just remember hearing screams and like stuff flying in my face and like it was really scary," Rostron said.

 Rostron remembered being hit by bits of lava.
 She suffered burns and scrapes on her hand, legs, and body.